Public Radio for the Central Kenai Peninsula

 Search results for

-• On today's episode of the Kenai Conversation, we're joined by two members of the Cook Inlet Harbor Safety Committee.
+• On today’s episode of the Kenai Conversation, we’re joined by Samantha Springer, executive director of the Kenai Chamber of Commerce and Visitor Center.

 • Kenai Aviation ceases operations, effective Monday.
 Peninsula property owners need to reapply for the Kenai Peninsula Borough's residential tax exemption.
 Plus, Alaska House Speaker Bryce Edgmon reflects on how the response to devastating storms in Western Alaska reflect how the state handle's the impacts of climate change.